Casa Batlló or Casa Milà? Which Is Better in 2026?

 Casa Batlló vs Casa Milà: Costs

-Here’s how much Casa Batlló and Casa Milà tour tickets cost, according to their respective websites:
+Here’s a breakdown of how much Casa Batlló and Casa Milà tour tickets cost:

 Casa Batlló Tickets